 Answer:

-I would prefer to use a convex lens of focal length 5 cm while reading small letters found in a dictionary because a convex lens gives a magnified image if the object is in between focus and radius of curvature and the magnification will be high for shorter focal length
+I would prefer to use a convex lens of focal length 5 cm while reading small letters found in a dictionary because a convex lens gives a magnified image if the object is between the focus and radius of curvature, and the magnification will be high for a shorter focal length

 (c) is the correct answer.